abrt/abrt/CONTRIBUTING.md

 ## Contributing changes

-It would be the best if you could discuss your plans with us on #abrt or on our mailinig list crash-catcher@lists.fedorahosted.org before you spent too much energy and time.
+It would be the best if you could discuss your plans with us on #abrt or on our mailing list crash-catcher@lists.fedorahosted.org before you spent too much energy and time.

 Before contributing, please, make yourself familiar with git.
 You can [try git